Philosophy | Academic Advising Handbook

 • 355 - Special Topics

-These courses are intended for students with prior experience in philosophy or for upper-division students; sophomore standing is a prerequisite.
-Most of these courses have no other prerequisites and are typically offered every other year except for Phil 307 (Ethics, Medicine, and Health Care) which is offered every semester.
+These courses are intended for students with prior experience in philosophy or for upper-division students; sophomore standing is typically a prerequisite.
+Most of these courses have no other prerequisites and are usually offered every other year except for Phil 307 (Ethics, Medicine, and Health Care) which is offered every semester.
 Majors typically take at least three of these courses, minors at least two.
+Majors in the ESL track choose these from 305, 307, 315, 321, 322, and 333.
 355 is a special topics course offered occasionally.
 349 is offered in the spring, and typically taken by majors in their junior year.

 400 Level Courses (403, 405, 494/495)